 When they first came across them, the lioness was padding down the road with a whole litter of cubs!

-Hayley Myburgh, the safari guide that came across the lions, said that the “cubs, all but one, very nervously moved off into the long grass, while the mom and single cub continued.”
+Hayley Myburgh, the safari guide who came across the lions, said that the “cubs, all but one, very nervously moved off into the long grass, while the mom and single cub continued.”

 The mother lion here is looking into the long grasses at the side of the road after putting distance between herself and the safari guests, to try and see where the rest of those playful cubs have got to.